 But, I digress… I’ve been wanting to produce a live Zeppelin video for a while and, given what I’ve just written, the song obviously wasn’t a very difficult choice.
 It’s an outstanding live version of this awesome, swinging tune, performed by the band during what I consider the very peak of their respective careers.

 For an additional video about what makes Bonham so legendary, I invite you to check out the following as well.
 It’s a very interesting, detailed overview which may surprise even the most seasoned drummers, yet very easy to understand even if you’re just an everyday music lover:

 Montreux Jazz Festival, Switzerland

-Performed in the land Deep Purple made famous with “Smoke On The Water”, this is the finest live performance of this song that I’ve ever had the pleasure of viewing.
+Performed in the land Deep Purple made famous with “Smoke On The Water”, this is one of the finest live performances of this song that I’ve ever had the pleasure of viewing.
 Here are some words straight from Ian Anderson regarding the show:

 “This particular humble offering is certainly not the best, or worst of the bunch but is surely a fitting reminder of my and Tull’s long relationship with that little town, the rest of Switzerland and especially dear Claude Nobs, founding father of the Montreux Jazz Festival.
 It is a truly live performance, unadulterated, warts and all… Rather like your humble flute player.”